Theme: Expanding our Vision: Engaging Literacy Instruction for Every Learner

 When you receive the comments, read them carefully and consider how to address each in your manuscript.
 Highlight or use tracked changes to make your revisions visible.
 Return your revised manuscript to the editors (again, .docx or .doc format).
 Sometimes revisions are sent for another round of peer review by the same reviewers, so don’t ‘unblind’ it yet.
 The editors will let you know the final decision to accept the manuscript or not.
 If accepted, you will be asked to unblind as appropriate, and then sit back and wait for publication.

-Q: I recently presented my teaching idea at a VSLA conference or chapter conference.
+Q: I recently presented my teaching idea at an education conference.
 Can I still write about it?

 A: YES!
 In fact, conference presentations often make excellent starting points for articles.
 Consider any reviewer feedback you received on the conference proposal.
 Also consider audience feedback and participation during your presentation.
 Did they have questions about a particular aspect of your content?
 Did they get really excited about a specific element?
 Those are places to develop your ideas more.
 You can use the proposal and any feedback as a starting point since both proposals and manuscripts follow similar outlines.